nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 ![keycloak_otp_policy.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_otp_policy.png?raw=true)

 ### Using Two factor authentication by the users
-* For Two factor authentication, users can use any one of the FreeOTP, Google Authenticator, Microsoft Authenticator apps
+* For Two factor authentication, users can use any one of the FreeOTP, Google Authenticator, Microsoft Authenticator apps.
+In this demo, we are using Microsoft Authenticator.
 * After logging in for the first time,  user will be shown a QR code to configure the Authenticator app as shown below.
 The one time code can be entered using the authenticator app by adding a new account in the authenticator app

 ![keycloak_otp_qr_code_setup.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_otp_qr_code_setup.png?raw=true)